buruzaemon/natto/README.md

 natto is a gem bridging Ruby and MeCab using FFI (foreign function interface).
 No compilation is necessary, as natto is _not_ a C extension. natto will run on CRuby (mri/yarv) and JRuby (jvm) equally well. natto will also run on Windows, Unix/Linux, and Mac.

-You can learn more about [natto at Google Code Projects](http://code.google.com/p/natto/).
+You can learn more about [natto at github](https://github.com/buruzaemon/natto).

 Comments and questions are welcome at the [natto-users Group](http://groups.google.com/group/natto-users).